paulbelches/ProyectoWeb1/README.md

 ## Features

-This boilerplate features all the latest tools and practices in the industry.

 - **React** — 16.10.1-alpha.0 with Hooks
 - **Babel** — Parser Babel-Eslint
 - **Webpack**  — Hot Reloading, Code Splitting, Optimized Build